karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

 When updated: 2025-08-31 (UTC) — add Markdown formatting policy (no manual wrapping outside commit messages or code blocks); continue removing repo‑specific refs from system prompt and keep diagnostics guidance in project prompt.
 Standardize LF line endings across platforms.
+Add targeted config/load coverage cases.

 Next up (high value)
 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->- Long‑file monitoring and decomposition (Phase 3)

 - Continue to monitor near‑threshold modules; propose splits if any trend toward or exceed ~300 LOC in future changes.